-Learning Outline - A Lecture Outline is at the core of the learning modules.
+Learning Outline - At the core of the learning modules is a Lecture Outline.
 This outline sequentially organizes the anatomical and physiological considerations for each module and will guide you in using the text, videos, and other supplemental materials provided.
 You will find that the outlines will help you focus on what is considered essential for each module.
 Any topics not mentioned on the outlines are not required.